 5. Win Arguments by Avoiding Them

 Arguments are healthy and good for us to progress as a society.
 So it’s not that you shouldn’t make arguments.
 It’s that you should choose and pick your battles.
-Carnegie says an argument ends with both sides convinced that they are right in the book.
+Carnegie says an idea ends with both sides convinced that they are right in the book.
 Simply put, you cannot win an argument.
 Regardless of the outcome, you lose the argument.

 So when you win an argument, you still lose because you lose that relationship with someone most of the time.
 If you lose the argument, you also lose.
 If you want to win over someone, then maybe it’s not worth arguing with them.
 So in the positions where you cannot argue with someone, the author suggests avoiding the argument.